ukhsa-collaboration/COVID-19-app-iOS-BETA/README.md

 ### Setup

 - `cp CoLocate.xcconfig.sample CoLocate.xcconfig`
+- `cp CoLocate/Environments/Environment.swift.erb CoLocate/Environment.swift`
-- Replace the values in `CoLocate.xcconfig` with the correct ones - you will need to get these from another developer.
+- Replace the values in `CoLocate.xcconfig` and `Environment.swift` with the correct ones - you will need to get these from another developer.

 ### Notifications